 The other day a missionary showed his slides about a people who were living under great oppression and injustice.
 He emphasized these conditions.
 However, his slides did not show how that situation affected his message.
-When asked what effect these conditions had on his preaching, he gave an admirably honest answer: "None!"
+When asked what effect these conditions had on his witness, he gave an admirably honest answer: None!
 He was visibly embarrassed.

-Perhaps you think that allowing "external factors" like oppression and injustice to "interfere" with your missionary message belongs to the domain of ecumenicals and liberals.
-Well, recently the Association for Public Justice, a Reformed political witness group in Washington, DC., published a thunderous speech delivered by Abraham Kuyper at a Christian Social Congress in the Netherlands back in the 1880s.
+Perhaps you think that allowing "external factors" like oppression and injustice to "interfere" with your message belongs to the domain of ecumenicals and liberals.
+Well, recently the Association for Public Justice, a Reformed political witness group in Washington, DC, published a translation of a thunderous speech delivered by Abraham Kuyper at a Christian Social Congress back in the 1880s.
 Under the title The Problem of Poverty, Kuyper lambasted the structures of oppression, including capitalism, so as to leave absolutely nothing to the imagination.
 He demanded that Christians do all they can to heal distorted social structures if they are going to be worth their salt at all.
 Here's a strong Reformed push.
-Nothing ecumeniac.
+Nothing ecumenical leftism.
 Nothing liberal.
 Just strong medicine read straight from the Bible applied to the prevailing conditions.
-He says it as it was - and still is.
+He said it as it was - and still is.